 Make the most of your BCAA Member discount

 With a BCAA Membership, you can find savings everywhere you go.
 Here’s a few great ways of getting a discount while you’re exploring our beautiful province.

-A place to stay: As a BCAA Member, you can make savings at hotels right across BC including the likes of Best Western, Hyatt and Sheraton.
+A place to stay: As a BCAA Member, you can get savings at hotels right across BC including Best Western, Hyatt and Marriot.
 Check out all of our hotel partners and save up to 15% on your stay.